jatanRT/eprscope/README.md

 as well as several other software platforms like the *MS Office* and/or *Orgin/SigmaPlot/Igor* which are often applied in the EPR processing workflow.
-Therefore, the `{eprscope}` also tries to reduce such many steps if the above-mentioned software combination would be adopted.
-In order to achieve the goal the package uses superior power or the open source
+Therefore, the `{eprscope}` also tries to reduce such many steps/programs if the above-mentioned software combination would be adopted.
+In order to achieve the goal it uses superior power or the open source
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
 ecosystem that combines data processing, analysis and great scientific visualizations together with the extensive publishing capabilities by [Rmarkdown](https://rmarkdown.rstudio.com/index.html) and [Quarto](https://quarto.org/) tools.
-Everything at one place without the need to switch between or employ any additional software.
+Everything at one place (see the RStudio IDE below) without the need to switch between or employ any other additional software.

 ## Installation